 - medical evidence provided by your disability doctor;

 - results of medical tests conducted such as x-rays, MRIs and blood tests.

 - tax returns.

 Get Help Today

 If you are having trouble getting a doctor to complete your forms, a lawyer may be able to help you.
 The disability lawyer can be present when you ask your doctor to complete the disability forms requested by the SSA.

+There are many conditions that qualify for disability benefits.
 Fill out the Free Case Evaluation form to get in touch with a lawyer today.